ipfs/specs/repo/fs-repo/README.md

 <key>.sym is a symmetric secret key
 ```

-### leveldb/
+### datastore/

-The `leveldb` directory contains the data for a leveldb instance used to store
+The `datastore` directory contains the data for a leveldb instance used to
-operation data for the IPFS node.
+store operation data for the IPFS node.
 If the user uses a `boltdb` datastore
 instead, the directory will be named `boltdb`.
 Thus the data files of each
 database will not clash.

-TODO: consider whether all should just be named `datastore/` --
+TODO: consider whether all should just be named `leveldb/`
-I made this change just now and not sure its a good idea.

 ### logs/